xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

 An amazing trainer:

--   Creates a safe environment in which learning can take place.
+-   Creates a safe environment in which learning can take place

--   Stimulates the participant's thinking.
+-   Stimulates the participant's thinking

--   Involves the participant in the learning process.
+-   Involves the participant in the learning process

--   Manages the learning process (on time, on topic, and adjusting to benefit participants).
+-   Manages the learning process (on time, on topic, and adjusting to benefit participants)

--   Ensures individual participant accountability.
+-   Ensures individual participant accountability

--   Ties it all together for the participant.
+-   Ties it all together for the participant

--   Provides insight and experience into the learning process.
+-   Provides insight and experience into the learning process

--   Effectively leads the whiteboard design session discussion.
+-   Effectively leads the whiteboard design session discussion

--   Monitors quality and appropriateness of participant deliverables.
+-   Monitors quality and appropriateness of participant deliverables

--   Effectively leads the feedback process.
+-   Effectively leads the feedback process

 ## Whiteboard design session flow